Posted on May 21 2021

 We know that there is a lot of excitement in anticipation of the fourth edition of this much-loved deck.
 So we thought we'd take you through some of the ways we are planning to make the deck very special.

 We’ve changed the print company that we are using for this edition (it’s actually the same company that did The Fantastic Menagerie Tarot for us).
-They deal with cold-stamping slightly differently, so we are redesigning the cold-stamping on every card.
-We expect the effect of this will be that there will be more cold-stamping on every image.
+They deal with cold-stamping slightly differently, so we have redesigned the cold-stamping on every card.
+The effect of this is to give more cold-stamped areas on every image.
 The way we design our cold-stamping is quite complex, as it’s integrated into the graphics, rather than being flat “gold” areas – this means that we can use a whole range of “metallic” (the technology actually does not use metallics, but gives that impression) colours.
-The overall impression can be quite spectacular, but it IS hard to find printers who can deal with something this intricate – one reason why we won’t be continuing in tarot for very long.
+The overall impression can be quite spectacular, but it IS hard to find printers who can deal with something this intricate – one reason why we won’t be continuing in tarot design for very much longer.

 It's almost impossible to give a good impression of the cold-stamping effects in a still photo, but we hope that the three cards below (from our sample run, so they will be very close to the final cards) give some idea of the way in which the metallic colours jump forward when the card is at an angle - it's very dynamic when you are handling the cards and can give an almost three-dimensional feeling.

 There has been, rightly, a lot of discussion about diversity in tarot in recent years.
 It’s something we’ve been aware of since we made our first deck.
-However, because we work mostly with historical material, the opportunities for diversity in our cards have been limited – though we have been mindful of including diverse characters and scenes whenever we can.
+However, because for this deck we worked mostly with historical material, the opportunities for diversity have been limited – though we have been mindful of including diverse characters and scenes whenever we can.

 Now, though, we are doing what may be the final reprints of some of our decks and so we want to make these as good as they can possibly be.
-It means that for the decks with human characters we want to revisit diversity and consider carefully if there is a way to incorporate a wider range of people.
+It means that for our decks that show human characters we have revisited issues of diversity.

 So after a lot of debate the Roseland images weren't used.
 We were however, able to choose a distinctly non-Christian scene for The Hierophant, choose an Egyptian Emperor and later to add a man of colour as the horn player in the Three of Wands.
 There are also other characters in the deck that can be read as Roma, from the Caucausus, Turkey and other regions fairly close to central Europe.
 So we managed some diversity, but but it’s been great to be able to improve and add more in this new edition.

-We’re therefore – and using the improved illustration skills we've developed over the years – incorporating a wider range of people into this fourth edition of deck.
+We’ve therefore – and using our improved illustration skills – incorporated a wider range of people into this fourth edition of the deck.
 Our source material is the same – we want to keep to our original vision of a “homage” to the history of popular central European art of the Romantic period.
 But we have – in as natural a way as we can – included more non-white, non-Europeans.
 It’s not easy to get this right because, unsurprisingly, for 19th century books from the region, the artwork is overwhelmingly of white, middle-class people and where people of colour were shown, they were often depicted as “exotics”, slaves or enemy soldiers, rather than as ordinary characters.
 We don’t want to perpetuate this kind of viewpoint.
 So we have done what we can to balance the need to be true to the 19th century source material, while at the same time introducing diversity in a sensitive way.
-We hope to change 5-6 cards - we'd like it to be more but the source material does make this a challenge.
-This decision probably won’t please everyone, we know, but we hope it’s at least a small contribution to current awareness.
+We hope it’s a small contribution to current awareness.

 The Hierophant card has been in all editions of the deck.
-The Queen of Pentacles didn't quite make it into the first edition, but is now finally in the fourth edition.
+This version of the Queen of Pentacles didn't quite make it into the first edition, but is now finally in the fourth edition.